Graphons arising from graphs definable over finite fields: Finite fields

 \begin{example} Consider the definable graph $\bGamma=(\bU,\bV,\bE)$ where $\bU=\bV=\A^1$, and the edge relation is

 We are interested in accumulation points in the graphon space of the set of graphs

-as $\F_q$ ranges over all finite fields (these are in fact a symmetric variant of the well-known Paley graphs).
-When $\chr(\F_q)\neq 2$, being a square is an event of `CDM probability' 1/2, and these graphs accumulate around the constant graphon $W(1/2)$.
-For $\chr(\F_q)=2$, everything is a square, so the graphs accumulate around the constant graphon $W(1)$.
+as $\F_q$ ranges over all finite fields (these are in fact a symmetric variant of the well-known \emph{Paley graphs}).
+When $\chr(\F_q)\neq 2$, being a square is an event of `CDM probability' (in the sense of \ref{actual-use-cdm}) 1/2.
+Thus, the edge density is approximately 1/2 and these graphs accumulate around the constant graphon $W(1/2)$.
+These graphs are interesting in model theory due to the fact that their ultraproduct limit is the \emph{random graph}.